 The profits earned by Downer are taxed at the applicable corporate tax rate.
 Franking credits are generated from the payment of Australian income tax, which are passed on to shareholders on the distribution of franked dividends.
-On 7 October 2020, Downer achieved 100% ownership of Spotless Group Holdings Limited (and its subsidiaries) ("Spotless"), and accordingly the Spotless Australian income tax consolidated group joined the Downer income tax consolidated group.
-As such, information in this Report in relation to Australian income tax for FY2021 includes Spotless.

 Downer is also subject to fringe benefits tax (FBT), goods and services tax (GST), payroll tax, land tax, stamp duty and other taxes.
 As well as being subject to the above taxes, Downer also collects and remits 'pay as you go' (PAYG) taxes on behalf of its employees and withholding tax.